AliceO2Group/InfoLoggerGui/docs/developement-guide.md

 ## The model

 It's basically a class, every property has its getter/setter, [see API](API.md), for example `model.inspector(true):bool` enables the inspector, remove the argument and it's now a getter.
-Setters can have side effect inside the model like `model.query(true)` which begins an ajax call to fill the `model.logs():[]`.
+Setters can have side effect inside the model like `model.live(true)` which begins to fill the `model.logs():[]`.
 The filters are a bit different as they need to be parsed from raw inputs, so calling the getter/setter `model.rawFilters(...)` will affects the result of the getter `model.filters():[]`, which is no a getter only.

 Each setter will `notify()` so the views can update.